aws-powertools/powertools-lambda-python/docs/core/logger.md

 ### Sampling debug logs

-Sampling allows you to set your Logger Log Level as DEBUG based on a percentage of your concurrent/cold start invocations.
-You can set a sampling value of `0.0` to `1` (100%) using either `sample_rate` parameter or `POWERTOOLS_LOGGER_SAMPLE_RATE` env var.
+Use sampling when you want to dynamically change your log level to DEBUG based on a **percentage of your concurrent/cold start invocations**.

+You can set using `POWERTOOLS_LOGGER_SAMPLE_RATE` env var or explicitly with `sample_rate` parameter: Values range from `0.0` to `1` (100%)

+!!! tip "When is this useful?"
-This is useful when you want to troubleshoot an issue, say a sudden increase in concurrency, and you might not have enough information in your logs as Logger log level was understandably set as INFO.
+	Take for example a sudden increase in concurrency.
+When looking into logs you might not have enough information, and while you can adjust log levels it might not happen again.

+	This feature takes into account transient issues where additional debugging information can be useful.

-Sampling decision happens at the Logger class initialization, which only happens during a cold start.
+Sampling decision happens at the Logger class initialization.
 This means sampling may happen significantly more or less than you expect if you have a steady low number of invocations and thus few cold starts.

 !!! note
-    If you want Logger to calculate sampling on every invocation, then please open a feature request.
+    If you want Logger to calculate sampling upon every invocation, please open a [feature request](https://github.com/awslabs/aws-lambda-powertools-python/issues/new?assignees=&labels=feature-request%2C+triage&template=feature_request.md&title=).

 === "collect.py"

-    ```python hl_lines="4"
+    ```python hl_lines="4 7"
     from aws_lambda_powertools import Logger

     # Sample 10% of debug logs e.g. 0.1